remy/servedir/README.md

 `servedir` is a simple [Node](http://nodejs.org) web server for offline development and testing: running `servedir` from a directory will create a quick local web server. `servedir` is useful for developing scripts that require a standard web environment and can't use the `file://` protocol.

+The annotated source code is included in the `docs/` folder.

 ## Installation

 Check out a working copy of the source code with [Git](http://git-scm.com), or install `servedir` via [npm](http://npmjs.org).
 The latter will also install `servedir` into the system's `bin` path.